elephantrobotics/mycobot_ros/README.md

 $ catkin_make
 ```

-### 1.3 Test API
+### 1.3 Test Python API

 ```bash
 cd ~/catkin_ws/src/myCobotROS
 python3 scripts/test.py
 ```

-If the myCobot color change to red, it's mean the API is working normally.

 ## 2. Package Modules

 ### 2.1 Nodes

 - `display` is a display node.
-When the node is running, When the node is running, the model of ROS will show the movement of mycobot synchronously.
+When the node is running, the model of ROS will show the movement of mycobot synchronously.
 - `control_slider` is the node which slider bar control.
 - `control_marker` is the node which use interactive marker control.